Green Feather Movement: Harvard and UCLA

 By May 21 the Harvard Crimson was reporting that a Green Feather club had formed at Harvard and was seeking recognition in order to distribute Green Feather buttons in the dining halls.
 Stephen S. Willoughby, who had organized a "Joe must go" campaign to recall Senator Joseph McCarthy, led the Green Feather organization at Harvard.
 At the University of California, Los Angeles (UCLA), students planned to march in support of the Green Feather Movement.
-The march drew 500 participants; according to Maurice Isserman the march organizers were an unlikely coalition of campus Communists and Shachtmanites.
+The march drew 500 participants; according to Maurice Isserman the march organizers were an unlikely coalition of campus communists and Shachtmanites.
 Unfortunately, the pins they ordered for the march did not reach them in time.
 Similar to the IU group, they went to the local poultry shop to purchase feathers and dyed them green.
 Green feathers were spread throughout campus during the march, which featured a crier dressed as Robin Hood followed by 200 students dressed as his Merry Men while chanting anti-McCarthy slogans.
 At end of the march, Professor Currin V. Shields gave a speech in defense of the First Amendment.
 Many students continued to wear the movement’s pins and feathers after the initial events.
 The Green Feather movement even spread to Nottinghamshire, England, the traditional home of Robin Hood, and the residents there mocked the association of Robin Hood with communism.
 Although the Green Feather movement lasted only through two semesters and came to an end after Sen. McCarthy was censured by the US Senate in December, 1954, it successfully prevented the censorship of Robin Hood and served as an important challenge to the abusive power of McCarthyism and the government in people's lives.

 1960s and Beyond

-Although the actual movement was short lived and only lasted less than a year, its effects are still felt to day as student activism continue to be an important way for students to let their voices be heard.
+Although the actual movement was short lived and only lasted less than a year, its effects are still felt to day as student activism continues to be an important way for students to let their voices be heard.
 The Green Feather Movement advocated for inclusion, fairness, and justice for all, based on their religious faith.
 These ideals that would be important themes to later student activists in the 1960s and beyond.
 The Green Feather Movement in UCLA was said to be "a turning point in student activism on campus because this type of political performance was not sanctioned by the administration."
 Universities have increasingly begun to include more student activist groups following the Green Feather Movement allowing students to have conversations about pressing issues of the day and to plan and take action.
 New improvements in technology have also allowed students to express their opinion through different mediums to reach a larger audience, making student activism much more prominent and common following the Green Feather Movement.
 The issues with censorship as seen in this movement is also one that people still face today.